Peter Slaghuis: House pioneer

 In November 1989, Slaghuis was looking for a singer for his new single, a disco song called "Take On Me".
 He met Rob Koning, who was very busy breaking through as a singer, and showed him a demo of the song.
 Koning performed the vocals, and was given a rough version of the demo, which he still has on cassette.
 He returned to redo one verse in the demo a week later, due to ARS Records' (Slaghuis' record company) dissatisfaction with said verse.
 Slaghuis and Koning decided to call the demo Hithouse featuring Jeremo, since Koning was working under the name "Jeremo" at the time.
 Slaghuis asked Koning if he also wanted to be part of "Hithouse" during a promotional tour through Europe for the upcoming single, but Koning declined due to being in a relationship and having a full-time job at the time.
 Because of this, Slaghuis initially planned to have someone lip-sync the song.
 However, ARS Records wanted someone who would be a permanent member of the group and also had to sing on the single, which would still be a problem during live performances.
 As a result, the song was cancelled, much to Slaghuis and Koning's disappointment.
 The single would eventually be released in 1990 as "The Right Time", with vocals by Ignace Baert.
 Despite this, Koning would have some contacts with Slaghuis' management company Scorpio Angency afterwards, where he was under contract as a soloist, and the original demo of "Take On Me" was included in his 1999 compilation CD The Early Demo Recordings.
+Slaghuis would later produce "Luv' Hitpack" by Luv'.

 In 1990, Slaghuis founded his own label, Hithouse Records.
 As the manager of Hithouse Records, he discovered young talented producers such as Ferry Corsten, Paul Elstak, Michel de Hey and Speedy J, who released some of their first records on the label.
 He also worked with some of them under the name "Problem House", released the singles "A Bright Day" (featuring Dave D.M.D.) and "I've Been Waiting for Your Love" (made with Réjane Magloire from Indeep), and was part of electronic dance music group Holy Noise, consisting of Elidio Gomes, Elstak, Richard van Naamen and Rob Fabrie, with vocals by MC Alee.
 In 1991, they released the album Organoised Crime and the single "James Brown Is Still Alive!!" (in response to "James Brown Is Dead" by L.A.
 Style), which reached the top 10 in the Dutch Top 40.
 Slaghuis also worked on an album called "Acute Sense Of Hearing".